dcajasn/Riskfolio-Lib/docs/source/auxiliary.rst

 The DBHT module has functions that allows us to use the Direct Bubble Hierarchical Tree (DBHT) :cite:`d-Song`, a new linkage method; and the j-LoGo :cite:`d-jLogo` covariance estimation method.

 The OwaWeights module has functions that allows us to build the weights of some special cases of the OWA Portfolio optimization model :cite:`d-Cajas3`.

+The GerberStatistic module has functions that allows us to use the Gerber Statistic :cite:`d-Gerber2021`.

 The cppfunctions module has functions that allows us to build some special matrixes defined in :cite:`d-Magnus1980` and :cite:`d-Cajas4`.